 A number of data items (for example visual acuity, IOP) will be common to other ophthalmic data sets.
-It makes sense to ensure that only one definition for each item is used throughout all data sets, particularly within a subspecialty.
-This data set is therefore closely related to the existing macular hole and retinal detachment data sets.
+It makes sense to ensure that only one definition for each item is

 4. The data set should be capable of implementation in an electronic patient record